JanHerca/urantiapedia/output/wikijs/article/Bill_and_Share_Beasley/Serving_A_Cookbook_for_the_Soul.md

 __Ingredient # 7: There are people in all walks of life just waiting for an opportunity to respond to that inner urge to make the world a better place.__

 Turning south we found ourselves in Indianapolis at Mike’s study group with Linda and Bob, who have driven a long way to attend.
 As a matter of fact, they are always willing to go the extra mile on any worthwhile Urantia endeavor.
 What a privilege to intimately share what comes out of the pages of _The Urantia Book_ with long time, devoted readers!
 We also discovered other readers in the area who are unaware of each other.
 The time is ripe for connecting.
-Spiritual growth is mutually stimulated by intimate association with other religionists.” [[UB 100:0.2](/en/The_Urantia_Book/100#p0_2)]
+“Spiritual growth is mutually stimulated by intimate association with other religionists.” [[UB 100:0.2](/en/The_Urantia_Book/100#p0_2)]

 __Ingredient #8: Set your priorities, “knock and the door will open”.__